Table of contents

 What should you do with the queen excluder that came with your beginner hive kit?
-It’s a good question, and a number of new beekeepers have written this week asking how exactly they should use a queen excluder.
+It’s a good question.
+A number of new beekeepers have written this week asking how exactly they should use a queen excluder.
 For example:

 - Does the queen excluder go above the brood box or below it?